Here is a dutch oven dump cake recipe, that is a spin on the classic but made while camping! You can get the recipe at the bottom of the post.

 Dutch Oven Cherry Dump Cake Recipe

-Get the full recipe is at the bottom of the post.
+The entire Dutch oven cake recipe is at the bottom of the post.

 Directions

-Dump the pie filling into the bottom of the dutch oven.
+Dump the pie filling into the bottom of the Dutch oven.

 Dutch Oven Dump Cake with Soda